I. Kalam Cosmological Argument

 Why does Craig claim that logical absurdities can prove infinite time cannot exist?
 Well, it is well-established that we can deny the existence of an object/process on the basis of an absurdity or paradox that would otherwise result if such a thing existed.
 A good example is Einstein’s insistence that matter cannot travel faster than light because it could result in a violation of causality, a clearly absurd consequence.
 By creating a symbolic description of the situation and then showing that the situation leads to physically absurd or unrealizable effects, Einstein has demonstrated the impossibility of causal violations.
 The point here is that there is a real precedent for believing that physically contradictory or physically paradoxical situations cannot exist in reality.

 The core issue with Kalam is that it is unclear how Craig’s logical description of time “maps” to a real situation.
 Does Kalam assume ‘past events’ are physically real, or are they merely convenient abstractions representing particle configurations which no longer exist?
 The latter is argued by Presentism, a philosophical position which asserts that only the present exists.
+Oddly enough, Craig himself is a Presentist.
 For the sake of the argument, let’s grant that Presentism is true.
 So do past events actually exist?
 And if not, what does that imply for Kalam’s infinite temporal collection of past events?
 Luckily, Craig himself addresses this:

 Now we may take it as a datum that the presentist can accurately count things that have existed but no longer exist.
 He knows, for example, how many U.S. presidents there have been up through the present incumbent, what day of the month it is, how many weeks it has been since his last haircut, and so forth.
 He knows how old his children are and can reckon how many billion years have elapsed since the Big Bang.
 The non-existence of such things or events is no hindrance to their being enumerated.
 Indeed, any obstacle here is merely epistemic, for aside from considerations of vagueness there must be a certain number of such things.
 So in a beginningless series of past events of equal duration, the number of past events must be infinite, for it is larger than any natural number.
 But then the number of past events must be ℵ0 (the first transfinite cardinal number), for ∞ (signifying a potential infinite) is not a number but an ideal limit.